Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

-If $\sigma_c^{\nu}$ is the regularised descendant of $\sigma_c^{0}$ coming with correct critical layer thickness, then one important question that remains is how the spectrum of a single straight line bifurcates into two distinct branches.
-The bifurcation is physically meaningful because the separation of the branches, or equivalently the difference in $\Real(\sigma)$, is significantly large compared to the extent of purely numerical error at the same level of $M$, such as the eigenvalue difference found in the pairing phenomenon in $\sigma_c^{0}$ (see figure~\ref{fig:inviscid_pairing}).
-Recalling that there exist numerous singular, degenerate eigenmodes associated with the same eigenvalue due to the critical-layer singularities in $\sigma_c^{0}$, we can infer that the viscous effect perturbs these two-fold degenerate singular eigenmodes and splits them into two regularised eigenmodes with marginally different eigenvalues.
-Hence, we expect that the emergence of $\sigma_c^{\nu}$ in two bifurcating curvy branches is not just accidental but explicable by means of the perturbation theory dealing with two-fold degeneracy, which has been usually treated in the field of quantum mechanics \citep[pp. 300 - 305]{sakurai_modern_2021}.
+If $\sigma_c^{\nu}$ is the truly regularised descendant of $\sigma_c^{0}$ with the correct critical layer thickness, an important question that remains to be answered is how the spectrum of a single straight line bifurcates into two distinct branches.
+This bifurcation is physically meaningful because the separation of the branches, or equivalently the difference in $\Real(\sigma)$, is significantly larger compared to the extent of purely numerical error at the same level of $M$, such as the eigenvalue difference found in the pairing phenomenon in $\sigma_c^{0}$ (see figure~\ref{fig:inviscid_pairing}).
+Recall that there exist numerous singular, degenerate eigenmodes associated with the same eigenvalue due to the critical-layer singularities in $\sigma_c^{0}$.
+We can infer that the viscous effect perturbs these two-fold degenerate singular eigenmodes and splits them into two regularised eigenmodes with marginally different eigenvalues.
+Hence, we expect that the emergence of $\sigma_c^{\nu}$ in two bifurcating curvy branches is not accidental but explicable by means of perturbation theory dealing with two-fold degeneracy \citep[pp. 300-305]{sakurai_modern_2021}.